Kwadwo Afoakwa Sarpong: Career

-Sarpong begun as a teacher at St. Joseph Middle School in 1962.
+Sarpong began as a teacher at St. Joseph Middle School in 1962.
 He later worked as a banker with the Kumasi and Konongo branches of Barclays Bank until 1969.

 After his studies abroad, he returned to Ghana in 1971 to establish his own private import and export company.
 He also served as an executive of Bontum Investment Ltd. in Kumasi, a private company that deals with general merchandise and industrial elements from 1971 until his ambassadorial appointment in 2002.

 On 19 October 2002, he was appointed Ghana's ambassador to Mali.
 He became Ghana's first ambassador to Mali following the re-opening of the diplomatic mission in 2002.
 The mission had been closed since April 1983.
 He presented his credentials on 25 October 2002 and served in this capacity until 29 January 2006.
 After his service in Bamako, he was appointed Ghana's ambassador to South Korea in that same year.
 He held this appointment until his death in 2008.